rcalixte/wayland-book/src/seat/example.md

 Finally, we'll add support for touch-capable devices.
 Like pointers, a "frame" event exists for touch devices.
-However, they're further complicated by the possibility that mulitple touch points may be updated within a single frame.
+However, they're further complicated by the possibility that multiple touch points may be updated within a single frame.
 We'll add some more structures and enums to represent the accumulated state:

 ```diff